stabilaprotocol/documentation-en/docs/introduction/overview.md

   return hash;
  }
 ```
-## 12.4 How to Build a Transaction Locally
+## 8.4 How to Build a Transaction Locally
-According to the defination of the transaction, you need to fill up all the fields of the transaction.
+According to the definition of the transaction, you need to fill up all the fields of the transaction.

 You need to set reference block and expiration time information, so you need to connect to the Mainnet.
 We recommend to use the latest block on fullnode as the value of reference block, use the latest block time plus N minutes as the value of expiration time.